mappmechanic/learning-cordova/README.md

 In order to compile our app and generate builds, we can run the compile command for a specific platform or without any platform to compile for all.

 `cordova compile`

+#### *Step 8:*
+In order to run this simple app, we can use the cordova run command which will prepare and then build the app.
+It will try to find a device connected to the machine for running or else will deploy to any available emulator.
+Now we will be able to see the app on our phones.

+`cordova run`